olepoeschl/Upme/README.md

 <!-- What is Upme? -->
 Ever wondered why the entire Java ecosystem doesn't provide a single ready-to-use library to add self-update capabilities to desktop apps?
 <br>Me too - that's why I create Upme.
-Its main goals are ease of use, extensibility and flexibility.
+Its main goals are ease of use, extensibility and robustness.

 <!-- ## Why was Upme created? -->